 Online Music Theory Degree Programs

-Online degree programs in music theory are uncommon, but on-campus programs are widely available at the bachelor's, master's and doctoral levels.
-Learn about the typical coursework in a music theory degree program, and explore career opportunities in this field.
+Online degree programs in music theory are uncommon, but on-campus programs are widely available at the undergraduate and graduate levels.
+Learn more about the available programs, online study options, common course topics and career prospects.
 Schools offering Ethnomusicology degrees can also be found in these popular choices.

 How Common Are Online Music Theory Degree Programs?